-For many Dutch, the immediate family remains important to the individual throughout their life.
+For many Dutch, the remains important to the individual throughout their life.
 The personal relationships that family members share and the support they receive from one another is highly valued.
 The Dutch may maintain a distinction between relatives by marriage and relatives by blood.
-Support and solidarity, both in financial and emotional terms, are usually directed towards the closest kin (parents, children and siblings).
+Support and solidarity, both in financial and emotional terms, are usually directed towards the closest (parents, children and siblings).
 Nonetheless, individuals value their relatives by marriage and extended family.

 The Dutch are often encouraged to be independent and self-reliant as they grow up.
 Young people tend to leave home at the age of 18 in order to pursue higher education or employment.
 However, due to housing shortages and increasing university costs, many people may continue to live with their parents until they are married.